Neuw84/RAKE-Java/README.md

 A Java 8 (sorry, but you will need to upgrade your JDK) implementation of the Rapid Automatic Keyword Extraction (RAKE) algorithm as described in: Rose, S., Engel, D., Cramer, N., & Cowley, W. (2010).
 Automatic Keyword Extraction from Individual Documents.
 In M. W. Berry & J. Kogan (Eds.), Text Mining: Theory and Applications: John Wiley & Sons.

-The source code is released under the GPL V2 License.
+The implementation is based on the python one from https://github.com/aneesha/RAKE (however some changes have been made) The source code is released under the GPL V2 License.

 This implementation requires a POS tagger to be used in order to work.
 For example The Illinois POS tagger could be used for English.